catalinred/catalinred.github.com/_posts/2011-10-16-image-map-with-css3-jquery-tooltips.markdown

   3. From now on, the **jQuery will do the rest**:

-    * Based on the image dimension, the relative wrapper inherits the img's width and height.
+    * Based on the image dimension, the relative wrapper inherits the image's `width` and `height`.

     * The initial content you added will be hidden (this is done via CSS) and new elements will be appended based on initial content.